Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

 The \emph{scAle frEe simulaTIons fOr cLuster cOsmoloGY} (\aetiology) set of simulations is used in Sect.~\ref{sec:modeling} to model the departure of the HMF from universality.
 The set consists of simulations with $1024^3$ particles in boxes of $1000\,\mpc$ on a side.
-The simulations and the initial conditions (2LPT at $z=99$) have been run with \gfour.
-This set is specifically designed to discriminate between the non-universality arising from the presence of characteristic time-scales in the background expansion history, and from the presence of characteristic length scales in the matter power spectrum.
-For this purpose, the set combines simulations with either power-law or $\Lambda$CDM linear power spectrum on a background that is either Einstein--de Sitter -- i.e. $(\Omega_{\rm m}, \Omega_{\Lambda})=(1,0)$, EdS hereafter -- or $\Lambda$CDM.
+The simulations and the initial conditions (2LPT at $z=99$) were run with \gfour.
+This set is specifically designed to discriminate between the non-universality arising from the presence of characteristic timescales in the background expansion history, and from the presence of characteristic length scales in the matter power spectrum.
+For this purpose, the set combines simulations with either power-law or $\Lambda$CDM linear power spectrum on a background that is either Einstein--de Sitter -- that is $(\Omega_{\rm m}, \Omega_{\Lambda})=(1,0)$; EdS hereafter -- or $\Lambda$CDM.
 The self-similarity of scale-free simulations has been extensively used by~\cite{Leroy:2020fzc}, ~\cite{Garrison:2021zpr},~\cite{Garrison:2021hus},~\cite{Joyce:2020qxv}, and~\cite{Maleubre:2021guf} to carry out controlled tests of numerical convergence for several cosmological algorithms.
 Here, instead, we focus on self-similarity to isolate the effect of the power spectrum shape from the effect of the background evolution on the HMF universality.
-We note that the idea of carrying out simulations with independent background and power spectrum parameters has also been used by~\citet{Ondaro-Mallea:2021yfv}.
+We note that the idea of carrying out simulations with independent background and power spectrum parameters was also used by~\citet{Ondaro-Mallea:2021yfv}.

 Lastly, the \emph{ PathfInder Cluster COsmoLOgy} (\piccolo) set is used in Sect.~\ref{sec:results} to calibrate our HMF model.
-The set comprises $26$ cosmological boxes having size of $2000\,\mpc$ and $4\times 1280^3$ particles.
-These simulations have been carried out with \og.
-Initial conditions have been generated using \monofonic\ according to 3LPT at $z=24$.
-The set of cosmological parameters for this set are varied by uniformly drawing then from the $95$ percent confidence level hyper-volume of the joint SPT and DES cluster abundance constraints presented by~\citet{DES:2020cbm} (see Table~\ref{tab:cosm}).
-For all cosmologies, two realizations have been simulated, with the exception of the reference $C0$ model, for which $10$ realizations have been carried out.
+The set comprises $26$ cosmological boxes of $2000\,\mpc$ in size and $4\times 1280^3$ particles.
+These simulations were carried out with \og.
+Initial conditions were generated using \monofonic\ according to 3LPT at $z=24$.
+The set of cosmological parameters for this set are varied by uniformly drawing them from the $95$ percent confidence level hyper-volume of the joint SPT and DES cluster abundance constraints presented by~\citet{DES:2020cbm} (see Table~\ref{tab:cosm}).
+Two realisations were simulated for each cosmology, with the exception of the reference $C0$ model, for which ten realisations were carried out.